<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=874404503831143&amp;ev=PageView&amp;noscript=1">

 Child Lifejackets

-Federal law requires that any child under 13 must wear a lifejacket while the boat is underway.
+Federal law requires that any child under 13 must wear a lifejacket while the boat is in motion.
 Depending on where you live, the state laws may vary and the age requirements could be lower.
 There are also exceptions when below deck or in a cuddy cabin.

 Make sure to check your local and state laws regarding children’s life jackets.
 The most important thing is that the jacket fits the child, so adult sizes may not work.
 There are child-sized lifejackets available for all ages.